Tottenham transfer news: Ryan Sessegnon completes £25m move from Fulham with Josh Onomah joining the Cottagers in return | Goal.com

 Tottenham sign £25m Sessegnon from Fulham

-Tottenham have completed the £25 million ($30m) signing of 19-year-old Ryan Sessegnon from Fulham.
+Tottenham have completed the £25 million ($30m) signing of 19-year-old Ryan Sessegnon from Fulham, the club confirmed on Thursday.

 Sessegnon, who will wear the number 19 shirt for Spurs, has signed an initial five-year deal with the club having the option to add an extra year.